How to find the perfect accountant

 You should also think about how you would like to deal with your accountant, do you need to see them face to face, or are you happy talking over the phone or working with them online?
 Do they have physical offices near you and are they set-up to take meetings?

-Also think about your relationship preference, do they have a team of specialists able to support your business or do you want one person working with you?
+Also consider your relationship preference, do they have a team of specialists able to support your business or do you want one person working with you?

 About Kiwitax – Award winning business improvement, tax and accounting service